FNAR 343 Baroque Art

 - Proper dress is required for visiting churches.

-- Please do not eat, smoke, use cell phones or take photographs during on-site lectures.
+- Please do not eat, smoke, use cell phones, text or take photographs during on-site lectures.

 Howard Hibbard.
 Caravaggio.
 Westview Press.

 There will be three examinations on dates to be assigned.

 - Changes in examination dates are not open to negotiation.

 - Make-up examinations will not be given for travel-related absences.

 - Cheating or dishonesty of any kind on an examination will be penalized by